 Gonzalo Costa Hoevel: It is a big step and big decision in my windsurfing career.
 I had a lot of good results but mainly in Formula.
 I managed to do a couple of podiums on the PWA, but I still have a feeling that I can do a lot better.
 All my life I tried my hardest and trained a lot to do good but I had a feeling, that something was missing.

 So, I did a lot of rethinking and I decided that I wanted to have the best gear out there for the 2013 season.
-I tried a lot of stuff and realised that Starboard was the way to go.
+I tried a lot of stuff and realized that Starboard was the way to go.

 C7: You will be in a worldclass team at Starboard and competing with Björn Dunkerbeck, Ben van der Steen, Cyril Moussilmani, Steve Allen, Alberto Menegatti, Jimmy Diaz, Antoine Questel and Taty Frans.
 All of them were placed in the top 20 in 2012.
 You were ranked 25th.
 Motivates this a lot or makes that even more pressure?